BNasmith/PTForsyth/PTFWorkofChrist.md

 tributory, but also forgiving and restoring.
 It seems, indeed, in the Gospels to need no other condition of forgiveness than repentance.
-This is so ; and it is all very well, we have seen, for individual cases.
+This is so; and it is all very well, we have seen, for individual cases.
 But we have to deal, as Christ at last had to deal, with the forgiveness of a